California’s Best Beaches South of San Francisco

-In the rush to the beaches at Half Moon Bay, many travelers overlook three-mile-long Fitzgerald Marine Reserve, one of the richest intertidal regions along the California coast.
-Here, you can meditate over tide pools with their variety of sea life.
+In the rush to the beaches at Half Moon Bay, many travelers overlook three-mile-long Fitzgerald Marine Reserve, one of the richest intertidal regions along the coast.
+Here, you can meditate over tide pools with a variety of sea life.

 Focus on understanding animal relationships, adaptation techniques, habitats, and the food web of the reserve.
 Closest to shore, along the beach and protected inner reef, you’ll find black turban snails in intense populations.
 Farther out, crabs populate the cobblestone lagoons.
 Red abalone, rockweed and nailbrush, chitons and urchins, green anemones and bullwhip kelp are some of the fauna and flora awaiting you here.
 You would have to journey to the South Pacific to find a richer ocean environment.

 Ano Nuevo State Reserve Beach, 43 miles south

 Summer is the “off season” for Ano Nuevo.
 In short, summer is unlike the hectic winter, when you need a reservation to see the abundant elephant seal alpha males, who haul out and position themselves on the beach.
 The giant elephant seals are a species that barely escaped extinction.
 However, they now grow comfortably numerous.
 For alpha species wildlife viewing, Ano Nuevo would indeed rank as one of California’s best beaches south of San Francisco.